GestSIS/GestSIS_Alarm/README.md

 ### extract_pdf

-`extract_pdf` is the command extract data from a mobilisation report in PDF.
+`extract_pdf` is the command that extract data from a mobilisation report (PDF file).

 ```bash
 $ python manage.py extract_pdf -h